hyperledger/besu-docs/docs/how-to/use-besu-api/access-logs.md

     }
     ```

-## Getting logs using a filter options object
+## Get logs using a filter options object

 To get all logs for a filter options object, use
 [`eth_getLogs`](../../reference/api/index.md#eth_getlogs) or [`priv_getLogs`](../../reference/api/index.md#priv_getlogs)